Markov-Dyck shifts, neutral periodic points and topological conjugacy: Families of finite directed graphs

-In the case $D(V_0)= 2$, one has by (C) that the two leaves of the contracting subtree have the same out-degree and the theorem follows.
+In the case $D(V_0)= 2$, one has by (A) and (C) that the tree $G(\mathcal V, \mathcal F_G)$ has two leaves, that have the same out-degree, and equations (3.III.2) follow.
 The task is to exclude the case $D(V_0)= 1$.